-- 1. Complete a psycho social assessment. - 2.
-Meet with the patient to discuss the plan for placement in a shelter. - 3.
-Obtain the patient's verbal agreement to be placed in a shelter. - 4.
-Inform the treatment team that the patient is homeless and will need placement. - 5.
-Submit an M11Q to the medical staff for their completion. - 6.
-Receive the completed M11Q from the medical staff. - 7.
-Review and signs the M11Q. - 8.
-Refer the case by phone to the Medical Review Team (MRT). - 9.
-Fax the M11Q to the MRT. - 10.
-Call the MRT to confirm receipt of the faxed M11Q.
+- 1. Completing a psycho social assessment. - 2.
+If the patient was homeless, discussing with the patient the plan for placement in a shelter. - 3.
+Obtaining the patient's verbal agreement to be placed in a shelter.

-- 11. Repeat step 9 and 10 if needed. - 12.
-Make follow up calls to the MRT to ascertain whether the patient had been medically approved for placement. - 13.
-After the MRT confirmed that the patient was medically cleared for discharge, go to the main social work office, located in another part of the hospital, to retrieve the notice of approval faxed by the MRT. - 14.
-Await a telephone call from the Placement Review Unit (PRU) confirming that the patient was cleared for placement in a shelter. - 15.
-Receive a telephone call from the PRU informing that the patient was cleared for placement in a shelter and note the name, address and telephone number of the shelter approved for the patient. - 16.
-Inform the other members of the treatment team that a shelter has been found for the patient. - 17.
-Provide the patient with a written referral to the shelter. - 18.
-Provide the patient a copy of the M11Q. - 19.
-Provide the patient clothing if needed. - 20.
-Provide the patient carfare or arrange for transportation if needed. - 21.
-Manually place the M11Q in the patient's medical chart. - 22.
-Make a written entry on the social service continuation form. - 23.
-Manually place the social service continuation form in the patient's medical chart.16

-Processing just one of these cases could monopolize much of the social worker's work day, but for the seasoned Bellevue Hospital social work "veteran," managing a multitude of such cases on a daily basis is routine.
-The results of a One-Day Homeless Study Survey conducted on March 17, 1989, found that 435 inpatients, or 42 percent of the adult inpatient population in the entire hospital, were homeless, with the highest percentage of homeless being in Psychiatry Service (69 percent).
-Males comprised 70 percent of the homeless patients.
-As a result, the social work staff has to expend hundreds and maybe thousands of hours of work trying to place these patients in shelters, while at the same time providing services for patients in other high-risk categories, of which the Social Work Department lists twenty-four such categories.
+- 4. Informing the treatment team that the patient is homeless and will need placement. - 5.
+Submitting an M11Q to the medical staff for their completion. - 6.
+Receiving the completed M11Q from the medical staff. - 7.
+Careful review of the M11Q to ensure its completion. - 8.
+Referring the case by phone to the Medical Review Team (MRT). - 9.
+Faxing the M11Q to the MRT. - 10.
+Calling the MRT to confirm receipt of the faxed M11Q. - 11.
+Repeating step 9 and 10 as needed. - 12.
+Making follow up calls to the MRT to ascertain whether the patient had been medically approved for placement. - 13.
+Going to the main social work office to retrieve the notice of approval faxed by the MRT. - 14.
+Awaiting a telephone call from the Placement Review Unit (PRU) informing that the patient was cleared for placement in a shelter. - 15.
+Receiving a telephone call from the PRU informing that the patient was cleared for placement in a shelter and noted the name, address and telephone number of the approved for the patient. - 16.
+Informing the other members of the treatment team that a shelter has been found for the patient. - 17.
+Providing the patient with a written referral to the shelter. - 18.
+Providing the patient a copy of the form M11Q. - 19.
+Providing the patient clothing, if needed. - 20.
+Providing the patient carfare or arranged for transportation, if needed. - 21.
+Manually placing the M11Q in the patient's medical chart. - 22.
+Making a written entry on the social service continuation form. - 23.
+Manually placing the social service continuation form in the patient's medical chart.16 worker's entire work day, but for the seasoned Bellevue Hospital social work "veteran," such cases are routine.
+A One-Day Homeless Study Survey conducted by the social work department on March 17, 1989, found that 435 inpatients, or 42 percent of the adult inpatients in the hospital, were homeless, with the highest percentage of homeless, 69 percent, admitted to Psychiatry Service.
+Males comprised 70 percent of the homeless patients.17